Before we get into the content of this article, it must be noted that not all of the restaurant entertainment ideas will work for every establishment.

 - Remember that entertainment is for marketing purposes, so make the most of the occasion by marketing it sufficiently.

-- Make use of social media to maximize marketing results.
+- Make use of social media and your website to maximize marketing results.

 - Don’t forget to promote the event via your restaurant app!